JosephYostos/Compliance-workshop/01-connect-cluster/assignment.md

 teaser: secure your clusetr in 5 minutes
 notes:
 - type: video
-  url: ../assets/ZTWS.mp4
+  url: ../assets/Compliance.mp4
 - type: text
   contents: |-
-    This track uses a single node Kubernetes cluster on a sandbox virtual machine.
+    This track uses a two node Kubernetes cluster on a sandbox virtual machine.
     Please wait while we boot the VM for you and start Kubernetes.

     ## Objectives